braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/sending_phone_numbers.md

 1. If an opt-in keyword is texted:
   * Braze creates an anonymous profile
   * Our system sets the phone attribute
-  * Subscribes the user to the corresponding subscription group based on what opt-in keyword was received by Braze.
+  * Subscribes the user to the corresponding subscription group based on what opt-in keyword was received by Braze.<br><br>
 2. If an opt-out keyword is texted:
   * Braze creates an anonymous profile
   * Our system sets the phone attribute
-  * Unsubscribes the user form the corresponding subscription group based on what opt-out keyword was received by Braze.
+  * Unsubscribes the user form the corresponding subscription group based on what opt-out keyword was received by Braze.<br><br>
 3. If any other custom keyword is texted:
   * Braze ignores the text message and does nothing.